rbturnbull/hespi/README.rst

 Finally, the result of the fields is post-processed before being written into an HTML report, a CSV file and text files.

-The stages of the pipeline are explained in the documentation for the pipeline.
+The stages of the pipeline are explained in the `documentation for the pipeline <https://rbturnbull.github.io/hespi/pipeline.html>`_.

 Installation